 AI should expand thinking early, but converge decision-making fast.
 A small, empowered approval group is still one of the strongest predictors of success.

 This is where the biggest practical shift has happened.
-Today, a brand isn’t just a logo and a brand book, it’s a system that needs to scale across:
+Today, a brand isn’t just a logo and a brand book, it’s a system that needs to scale across website, sales materials, social content, and now, AI-generated drafts created by non-designers.

 - Modular design systems

-- Editable templates in tools the team actually uses (Canva, Figma, Google Slides, Webflow, etc.)
+- Editable templates in tools the team actually uses (Canva, Figma, Google Slides, Webflow)

 - Clear rules that make AI-assisted content feel on-brand, not chaotic